sukykaur/AzureNIST800-171/AnalyticsOverview.md

 [Azure Machine Learning](https://docs.microsoft.com/azure/machine-learning/preview/) is a data science technique that allows computers to use existing data to forecast future behaviors, outcomes, and trends.

 **Azure Data Catalog**:
 [Data Catalog](https://docs.microsoft.com/azure/data-catalog/data-catalog-what-is-data-catalog) makes data sources easily discoverable and understandable by the users who manage the data.
-Common data sources can be registered, tagged, and searched for cardholder data.
+Common data sources can be registered, tagged, and searched for  data.
 The data remains in its existing location, but a copy of its metadata is added to Data Catalog, along with a reference to the data source location.
 The metadata is also indexed to make each data source easily discoverable via search and understandable to the users who discover it.

 ### Virtual network
 This reference architecture defines a private Virtual Network with an address space of 10.0.0.0/16.

-**Network Security Groups**: [Network Security Groups](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain Access Control Lists (ACLs) that allow or deny traffic within a Virtual Network.
-Network Security Groups can be used to secure traffic at a subnet or individual VM level.
-The following Network Security Groups exist:
+**Network Security Groups**: [network security groups](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain Access Control Lists (ACLs) that allow or deny traffic within a Virtual Network.
+Network security groups can be used to secure traffic at a subnet or individual VM level.
+The following network security groups exist:
-  - A Network Security Group for Active Directory
+  - A network security group for Active Directory
-  - A Network Security Group for the workload
+  - A network security group for the workload

-Each of the Network Security Groups have specific ports and protocols open so that the solution can work securely and correctly.
-In addition, the following configurations are enabled for each Network Security Group:
+Each of the network security groups have specific ports and protocols open so that the solution can work securely and correctly.
+In addition, the following configurations are enabled for each network security group:
   -	[Diagnostic logs and events](https://docs.microsoft.com/azure/virtual-network/virtual-network-nsg-manage-log) are enabled and stored in a storage account
-  -	Operations Management Suite Log Analytics is connected to the [Network Security Group's diagnostics](https://github.com/krnese/AzureDeploy/blob/master/AzureMgmt/AzureMonitor/nsgWithDiagnostics.json)
+  -	Operations Management Suite Log Analytics is connected to the [network security group's diagnostics](https://github.com/krnese/AzureDeploy/blob/master/AzureMgmt/AzureMonitor/nsgWithDiagnostics.json)

-**Subnets**: Each subnet is associated with its corresponding Network Security Group.
+**Subnets**: Each subnet is associated with its corresponding network security group.

 ### Data in transit
 Azure encrypts all communications to and from Azure datacenters by default.
 All transactions to Azure Storage through the Azure portal occur via HTTPS.